Skip to content

 [5m]):http_requests_total{job="api-server"}[5m]

-This returns the total number of requests at each point in time over the past 5 minutes.
+This means returning the total number of requests at each time point in the past 5 minutes.

-Query monitoring data for a specific point in time, returning an instant vector (Instant Vector), i.e., the latest sample value for each time series at that moment.
+Queries monitoring data at a specific time point and returns an instant vector, i.e., the latest sample value of each time series at that moment.

 Example: